Disclosure: Your support helps keep our site running! We earn referral fees for some of the products & services we recommend. Learn more

 So what’s Sling TV got going for it?

-• Thousands of hours of on-demand entertainment
+• Both plans include thousands of hours of on-demand entertainment.

 Texas Tech's Keenan Evans reacts during the 2016 NCAA Basketball Tournament in Raleigh, North Carolina